Daniel Mananta: DaMN! I Love Indonesia

-In 2008, Daniel launched his own clothing line on 28 October – a day commemorated as Youth Pledge Day in Indonesia.
+In 2008, Daniel Mananta launched his own clothing line on 28 October - a day commemorated as Youth Pledge Day in Indonesia.
 The brand, “DAMN!
 I Love Indonesia”, aims to remind people of Indonesia’s culture.
-“DAMN” is derived from his name – DAniel MaNanta.
+“DAMN” is derived from his name - DAniel MaNanta.

-Having resided in Australia for 7 years, Daniel felt a yearning for his home country.
+Having resided in Australia for 7 years, Daniel Mananta felt a yearning for his home country.
 He was also surprised to come across other Indonesians living abroad who did not appear to be proud of Indonesia as he was, and thus, he was moved to create “DAMN!
 I Love Indonesia”.
 Comprising T-shirts, polo shirts, button up shirts, shorts, hats, and belts, the collection reflects a love of Indonesian culture.

 Each “DAMN!
 I Love Indonesia” article carries a tag telling the story of the product in English and Bahasa Indonesia.
 For example, the tag on a T-shirt depicting a wayang (shadow puppet) character will bear a description about that particular character.

 DAMN!
 I Love Indonesia first set up shop in fX shopping center in South Jakarta.
 In 2012, this outlet had to close down as the floor became the campus of a private educational institution.

 Since 2010, DAMN!
 I Love Indonesia outlets can be found in Grand Indonesia Shopping Town in Jakarta and Grand City in Surabaya.
 In 2012, another outlet opened in Pondok Indah Mall in South Jakarta with the fifth opening in June of that year in Mal Panakukkang in Makassar.